 The subject property is located within the Hillside Residential General Plan designation.
-The Hillside Residential Land Use Classification is intended "to identify, create, maintain and enhance neighborhood residential areas that are characterized by detached, single unit structures on hillside lots.
-The proposed telecommunication facilities will be mounted on the existing PG&E utility pole within the City of Oakland public right-of-way, and visual impacts will be mitigated since the antennas "climb through" installation are typically not the most aesthetically pleasing, but given the topography mature vegetation, and lack of close homes, will be camouflage and blend in with the existing heavily wooded area and the equipment cabinet box will be within singular box and painted to match the existing utility pole.
-Therefore, the proposed unmanned wireless telecommunication facility will not adversely affect and detract from the residential characteristics of the neighborhood.
+The Hillside Residential Land Use Classification is intended "to identify, create, maintain and enhance neighborhood residential areas that are characterized by detached, single unit structures on hillside lots".
+The proposed telecommunication facility will be mounted on an existing PG&E utility pole within the City of Oakland public right-of-way.
+Its visual impacts will be mitigated since the antennas installation while typically not considered aesthetically pleasing, given the location of utility pole, mature vegetation, and limited exposure mostly to the public street rather than viewed from the most of residence living area, will be camouflaged and blend in with the existing tall trees and the equipment cabinet box will be within a single box and painted to match the existing utility pole.
+Therefore, the proposed unmanned wireless telecommunication facility will not adversely affect or detract from the residential characteristics of the neighborhood.